Email from Client:

-Email from client after in home consultation:
+Email from the client after in-home consultation:

 Before Dianna saved us, our son was nearly six months old and wasn’t sleeping through the night.
 His naps were short and unpredictable and were getting worse.
 I was exhausted.
 We had tried for three unsuccessful weeks to eliminate his night feedings and to get him to sleep through the night.
 At the end of the three weeks, instead of waking up to eat every three hours, he was now waking up every 1-1.5 hours.
 As his sleeping got worse, so did my mood.
 After a week of waking up every hour, I woke my husband out of a deep sleep at 3 am to yell at him, screaming that he had to do something to help.
 He agreed to take two nights and then I’d take two nights.

 After a few weeks of this, my husband agreed we needed help.
 This is when I found Dianna during an online search for help.
-We were both VERY reluctant to let Ben cry, hence the predicament we were in, and were a bit skeptical that she could accomplish in two nights what we failed to do in three weeks.
+We were both VERY reluctant to let Ben cry, hence the predicament we were in and were a bit skeptical that she could accomplish in two nights what we failed to do in three weeks.
 After reading the testimonials we both thought, She hasn’t met our determined and headstrong son Ben, but let’s give it a try.
-Besides, worse case scenario, we’d get two full nights of sleep–that was worth the price.
+Besides, worst-case scenario, we’d get two full nights of sleep–that was worth the price.
 Well, it worked, just like she said it would.
-After the first night he slept until 6 am and has continued to do so.
-His naps are now at least an hour long, sometimes longer.
+After the first night, he slept until 6 am and has continued to do so.
+His naps are now at least an hour-long, sometimes longer.
 Most naps and nights he goes down with no or minimal crying.
 If he does wake up in the middle of the night he plays in his crib for a few minutes (NO crying) and falls back to sleep.
 The best part?
 I watch it all from the comfort of my bed through the baby video monitor.
 No more pacing, walking, feeding, or any of the many rituals we used to try to get him back to sleep.

 I cannot put into words how much our lives have improved!
-Ben is well rested, probably for the first time since he was born.
+Ben is well-rested, probably for the first time since he was born.
 I no longer snap at my husband and I no longer go running every time Ben makes a peep.
 Yes, I’d go running every time–talk about exhausting and ridiculous!
 Dianna and the video monitor gave me the confidence I needed to be the mom I needed to be.
 I now laugh at all of my nervous and emotional (pre-training) e-mail and phone calls to Dianna, who handled each call and e-mail with amazing patience and professionalism.
 She answered all my questions and addressed my every concern.
 My only regret is that we didn’t call her sooner!

 Dianna, we cannot thank you enough!